miromir2217/style_breach/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;significance of the order of the sentences
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-cosine: a cosine similarity function from Scipy
 &nbsp;&nbsp;&nbsp;&nbsp;[-show-truth] - optional parameter that, if used, would print the expected results as well.
 Expects a file with the same
-                    name as the input file, but with ".truth" extension found in the same folder as the input file
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;name as the input file, but with ".truth" extension found in the same folder as the input file